mwherman2000/neo-dotnetquickstart/EN-us/11-edit-compile-debug.md

     ![consoleapp40.png](./images/11-edit-compile-debug/consoleapp40.png)

 5. Set a breakpoint on the `Console.ReadLine();` statement by clicking in the light-blue margin on the left.
 Click `Start` to compile and debug your console application a second time.
-Wen your console app stops at the breakpoint, click `Continue` to resume.
+When your console app stops at the breakpoint, click `Continue` to resume.
 Press `Enter` or click the red `X` to close the window and return to Visual Studio.

     ![consoleapp50.png](./images/11-edit-compile-debug/consoleapp50.png)